- Differences Between Variable, Variable Universal Life Insurance

 If you cannot or do not want to personally deal with it, it is essential that you seek advice from someone who is qualified to help you choose the right policy.

-Because of the direct link between performance of the investment sub-account and cash value bucket, the cash value of a variable life/variable UL life policy is not guaranteed and the policy owner bears the risk.
+Because of the direct link between the performance of the investment sub-account and cash value bucket, the cash value of a variable life/variable UL life policy is not guaranteed and the policy owner bears the risk.

 However, by choosing among the available fund options, the policy owner can create an optimum allocation of funds to the available investment sub-accounts in order to best meet the stated objectives and risk tolerance.